 - Executor: The person appointed to administer your estate.

-- Financial Power of Attorney: Authorizes someone to manage finances if you’re incapacitated.
+- Financial power of attorney: Authorizes someone to manage finances if you are incapacitated.

 A strong estate plan typically includes: